zenonet/SusLang/README.md

 Every player color from Among Us is a one-byte variable.
 This byte stores how sus that person is.
 You can increase variables by saying people did suspicious things like venting or killing.
 Additionally, a color becomes less sus, when you tell everybody that they did a visual task or were with you.

-## The file format

-SusLang is an interpreted language which means that there are no compiled SusLang-files.
-The only file format this language uses is the .sus format for source code files.

 ## The syntax

 The language sytax is documented [here](https://github.com/zenonet/SusLang/blob/master/syntax.md).